nycksw/pub/psa-csrf-where-token-validation-depends-on-request-method-20250603.md

 email=a%40a.a&csrf=hN3CPjmJwe9hZzbKBltxaO33SUqAWpZf
 ```

-This target validates the CSRF token when the request is via POST, but not for GET requests.
+The target validates the CSRF token when the request is via POST, but not for GET requests.

 This exploit changes the request type (via `method=`) and omits the CSRF token entirely: